-'''

-RS-232 Test

-Awaiting data...
+RS-232 Test Awaiting data...

-'''

 Entering characters on the terminal will display the character on the second line of the display as well as echoing the character to the terminal.
+The display will show both the printable version of the character, as well as its hexadecimal value.
+For characters that are unprintable, a space will be displayed.
 Briefly press the PWR button to terminate the test.